Table of Contents

 Forming a limited company

-The actual process of company incorporation (i.e. officially forming a limited company and getting it registered with Companies House) may seem daunting at first.
+The actual process of company incorporation (i.e., officially forming a limited company and getting it registered at Companies House) may seem daunting at first.
 But once the groundwork is in place and the key decisions have been made, applying to register a company is generally fast and straightforward – especially if you use a company formation agent.

 Nevertheless, there are various complications which can arise, so it’s important to do some preliminary research first.

 - What is company formation?
 (Rapid Formations) – this blog explains the concept of incorporation and sets out some of the key requirements of company formation (e.g. memorandum and articles of association, supporting documentation for sensitive words in a company name, etc).

-- Why should I use a company formation agent to form my company? – although there are other methods of incorporation, using a company formation agent is generally the most efficient and comprehensive.
-This article explains why this option results in a fast turnaround at low cost, and outlines some of the other benefits of using a formation agent (e.g. less chance of an application being rejected) and additional services offered.
+- Why should I use a company formation agent to form my company?
+(Rapid Formations) – although there are other methods of incorporation, using a company formation agent is generally the most efficient and comprehensive.
+This article explains why this option results in a fast turnaround at low cost, and outlines some of the other benefits of using a formation agent (e.g., less chance of an application being rejected) and additional services offered.

 - Register your company (GOV.UK) – other ways of forming a limited company (e.g., direct with Companies House or using third party software) are outlined by this government webpage.